 My research is based on the careful use of original Chinese and, thanks to the support of the other members of the ChinaMed Project’s research team, Arabic, Hebrew, Farsi, Turkish, Greek, and French sources.
-The ability to have direct access to those sources, instead of solely relying on English-language material, greatly contributes to make my research work as detailed and accurate as possible.
-Moreover, I have collected a significant amount of qualitative and quantitative data on Chinese investments overseas, the number and value of contracts signed by Chinese companies in the MENA region, and number of Chinese workers in those countries.
+The ability to have direct access to those sources greatly contributes to make my research work as detailed and accurate as possible.
+At the same time, I have collected I have also created a global panel country-year dataset on various aspects of the contracts signed by Chinese engineering companies abroad between 2001 and 2020.